robertkowalski/grenache/articles/udp/udp.md

 ### UDP holepunching

 In this article we showed the basics of UDP Holepunching.
 We created a data producer, a small consumer.
 The example works without an extra registry as connection helper.
 We hope we inspired you, and it is helpful for your own projects.
 We use Grenache in production at Bitfinex.
-If you are interested in distributed systems and very good in JavaScript, we are hiring: HIRE_PAGE_LINK
+If you are interested in distributed systems and very good in JavaScript, we are hiring: https://www.bitfinex.com/careers/senior_software_developer